Glitjch-bootcamp-projects/tinyapp/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
+- Replace/Add the following in your package.json file, under "scripts:
+    => "start": "./node_modules/.bin/nodemon -L express_server.js",
+    => "test": "./node_modules/mocha/bin/mocha"
+- Run `npm start` to start the server.
+This setup automatically detects any changes in your express_server.js.
+No need to manually restart.
+- Run `npm test` to start Mocha and Chai.

-- Run the development web server using the `node express_server.js` command.
+- (optional:) Run the development web server using the `node express_server.js` command.
+Do this if you skipped the second step.